BDC Hamburger Icon

 What is Facebook marketing?

-If your company isn’t on Facebook, start by setting up a Facebook Business Page with your company’s name, logo and details.
-The more information you complete on the profile, the more robust your page will appear to visitors.
-Include keywords in your product descriptions and About section to make your listing more likely to appear when people search those terms.
+If your company isn’t on Facebook yet, start by setting up a Facebook business page with your company’s name, logo and details.
+(Facebook “pages” are business accounts, while personal accounts are called “profiles.”)
+The more information you add to your page, the more professional and engaging it will appear to visitors.
+Include keywords in your product descriptions and About section to make your listing more likely to appear in search results.

-• Post on your Facebook Business Page frequently: You should post on your Facebook Business Page consistently and frequently with a combination of promotional and informative content, such as how-tos.
+• Post regularly.
+Post consistently and frequently, with a combination of promotional and informative content, such as how-tos.
 If you have a local business, include community posts.

-• Create helpful content for your Facebook Business Page: Create interesting content your target market will find valuable.
-Your content should prompt prospects to take action, such as buying your product or service, making an appointment, going to your website, writing a review or sharing your posts.
+• Create engaging content.
+Create interesting content that your target market will find valuable.
+Your content should prompt prospects to take an action, such as buying your product or service, making an appointment, going to your website, writing a review or sharing your posts.

 TipBottom line